 Medications in School

 Below is a copy of the school medication policy and the medication form you are to use is included on the Health Information and Downloadable Forms page.
-This form must be completed by a physician AND parent for any medication needed during the school year, including over the counter medications.
-If your child will require medication in school this year kindly complete your part of the form and have your physician complete his/her part of the form and then return it to school BEFORE medication is to be administered.
+This form must be completed by a physician AND parent for any medication needed during the school year, including over-the counter medication.
+If your child will require medication in school this year, kindly complete your part of the form and have your physician complete his/her part of the form and then return it to school BEFORE medication is to be administered.
 Please refer to the medication policy below for specifics.
-Please be advised that no medication can be administered by the school nurse without a physician order and parent permission.
+Please be advised that no medication can be administered by the school nurse without a physician order and parent's permission.

 Medical Excuses from the Middle School